-- (i) Overview of the community, social and environmental setting in which the project and its feasible alternatives will be constructed and operated, and of the public who may be directly impacted by the project and its feasible alternatives; - (ii) Description of the information and consultation programs with the public, including the organizations, agencies and individuals consulted, the information provided to these parties, and a chronology of meetings and other communications with members of the public and their representatives.
-This includes consultation with both the public who may be directly impacted by the project and the public that may experience impacts on their rates and service; - (iii) Description of the issues and concerns raised during consultations, the measures taken or planned to address issues or concerns, or an explanation of why no further action is required to address an issue or concern; - (iv) Identification of any outstanding issues or concerns; and - (v) Applicant's overall assessment as to the sufficiency of the public consultation process with respect to the project, in the context of the decision which is being sought from the Commission.
+- (i) Overview of the community, social and environmental setting in which the project and its feasible alternatives will be constructed and operated, and of the public who may be directly impacted by the project and its feasible alternatives. - (ii) Description of the information and consultation programs with the public, including the organizations, agencies and individuals consulted, the information provided to these parties, and a chronology of meetings and other communications with members of the public and their representatives.
+This includes consultation with both the public who may be directly impacted by the project and the public that may experience impacts on their rates and service. - (iii) Description of the issues and concerns raised during consultations, the measures taken or planned to address issues or concerns, or an explanation of why no further action is required to address an issue or concern. - (iv) Identification of any outstanding issues or concerns. - (v) Applicant's overall assessment as to the sufficiency of the public consultation process with respect to the project, in the context of the decision which is being sought from the Commission. - (vi) A statement of what future public consultation is contemplated subsequent to the preparation of the CPCN application.